bigomics/omicsplayground/docs/examples/examples.rst

 **Figure 11**.
 Survival tree analysis for :option:`GSE10846-dlbcl` dataset.
-To redproduce the figures, go to the **Biomarker** module, and set the :option:`Predicted target: OS.survival` and :option:`Feature level: gene` from the input panel.
+To redproduce the figures, go to the **Biomarker** module, and set the :option:`Predicted target: OS.survival` from the input panel.

 Proteomic Data
 --------------------------------------------------------------------------------
 With larger data sets, often the number of contrasts increases and complicates the overall analysis.
 For example, the proteomics data set of `Rieckmann et al. 2017 <https://www.ncbi.nlm.nih.gov/pubmed/28263321>`__ comprises 26 populations of seven major immune cell types, measured during resting